mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/readme.md

 ## Proof-of-stake protocol

-Proof-of-stake means the following:
+`Ethereum` uses a `proof-of-stake-based` consensus mechanism.

+* `Validators` can then be randomly selected to propose blocks that other validators check and add to the blockchain
 * Validating nodes have to stake 32 ETH into a deposit contract as collateral against bad behavior.
-This helps protect the network because provably dishonest activity leads to some or all of that stake being destroyed.
+This helps protect the network because provably dishonest activity leads to some or all of that stake being destroyed
 * In every slot (spaced twelve seconds apart) a validator is randomly selected to be the block proposer.
 They bundle transactions together, execute them and determine a new 'state'.
-They wrap this information into a block and pass it around to other validators.
+They wrap this information into a block and pass it around to other validators
 * Other validators who hear about the new block re-execute the transactions to ensure they agree with the proposed change to the global state.
-Assuming the block is valid, they add it to their own database.
+Assuming the block is valid, they add it to their own database
-* If a validator hears about two conflicting blocks for the same slot they use their fork-choice algorithm to pick the one supported by the most staked ETH.
+* If a validator hears about two conflicting blocks for the same slot they use their fork-choice algorithm to pick the one supported by the most staked ETH

 ## Ether

 Ether (ETH) is the cryptocurrency used for many things on the Ethereum network.
-Fundamentally, it is the only acceptable form of payment for transaction fees, and is required to validate and propose blocks on Mainnet
+Fundamentally, it is the only acceptable form of payment for `transaction fees`, and is required to `validate` and `propose` blocks. `ETH` also being used to secure the network in 3 ways:

+1. It is used as a means to reward validators who propose blocks or call out dishonest behavior by other validators
+2. It is staked by validators, acting as collateral against dishonest behavior—if validators attempt to misbehave their ETH can be destroyed
+3. It is used to weigh `votes` for newly proposed blocks, feeding into the fork-choice part of the consensus mechanism

 ## Gas

 What happens when we run out of gas in the middle of an Ethereum transaction?

 If we run out of gas in the middle of an Ethereum transaction, the transaction will fail and the state of the blockchain will revert to what it was before.
 However, we will still have to pay for the gas that was consumed up to that

+## Smart Contracts

+A reusable code (a program) which someone publishes into `Ethereum network`.
+Anyone can request that the `smart contract` code be executed by making a `transaction request`. `Smart Contracts` exceution can result a `state changes`.

 ## Accounts